gabrielrbernardi/BOCADocumentation/README.md

 ```

 ## Database configuration
 If you want, you can install BOCA on other machines and use them as autojudges.
 For this, you need to configure a PostgreSQL file, that is located at `/etc/postgresql/12/main/postgresql.conf`.
 Search on this file for `listen_addresses`.
-On this line, you must set this listen address to allow connection from all locations.
+On this line, you must set this `listen_addresses` to allow connection from all locations.
 The final result should be this: `listen_addresses = '*'`.
 Save this file and close.

 ## Allowing multi-login for the BOCA users
 On BOCA, there has a bug that denies access from multiple IP addresses, for the users.
 To fix this bug, you need to replace the `flog.php` file located at `/var/www/boca/src/`.
-Overwrite this file by the file placed on this repository, named `flog.php`.
+Overwrite this file by the file placed on this repository, named [`flog.php`](./flog.php).

 ## Installing Auto Judges
+There are two possibilities to run an auto-judge system.
+One of them is the [local installation](#local-auto-judges), on the same machine that runs BOCA's database.
+Another one is to [install an auto-judge system on another machine](#external-auto-judges).

+### Local Auto Judges
 For automatically judging exercises, you'll need to install the autojudge.
 This tool is a robot that will connect to the database and waits for newer runs, that have been sent by the competitors.
 To install this, you'll need to run the following commands:
 ```